ethereum-optimism/specs/specs/experimental/plasma.md

 as they are validated by the derivation pipeline.

 The L2 chain can be marked as finalized when the L1 block in which commitments can no longer be invalidated becomes finalized.
-Previously L2 blocks are fully derived from an L1 block when the batch is fully available.
-Plasma commitments are only partially derived when the commitment is found in a L1 block ("plasma safe"), and the become fully derived when that commitment can no longer be invalidated ("safe").
-Then finalization can proceed as normal: when the L1 block than an L2 block is fully derived from becomes finalized, the L2 block can be marked as finalized.
+Without Plasma Mode, L2 blocks are safe when the batch is on L1.
+Plasma commitments are only "optimistically safe" when the commitment is found in a L1 block.
+Plasma commitments then become safe when that commitment can no longer be invalidated.
+Then finalization can proceed as normal: when the L1 block that an L2 block is derived from becomes finalized, the L2 block can be marked as finalized.

 The engine queue will maintain a longer buffer of L2 blocks waiting for the DA window to expire and the L1 block with the commitment to be finalized in order to signal finality.